pymc-devs/pytensor/doc/extending/creating_a_c_op.rst

     each apply.

     Both ``c_support_code`` and ``c_support_code_apply`` are necessary
-    because an Aesara `Op` can be used more than once in a given Aesara function.
-For example, an `Op` that adds two matrices could be used at some point in the Aesara function to add matrices of integers and, at another point, to add matrices of doubles.
+    because an Pytensor `Op` can be used more than once in a given Pytensor function.
+For example, an `Op` that adds two matrices could be used at some point in the Pytensor function to add matrices of integers and, at another point, to add matrices of doubles.
 Because the dtype of the inputs and outputs can change between different applies of the `Op`, any support code that relies on a certain dtype is specific to a given `Apply` of the `Op` and